Chicago Rubber Clothing Company

 The Commercial Press Company was organized July 17.
 1902, with a capital of ten thousand dollars, of which five thousand four hundred dollars was paid in.
 The first officers were: Robert C. Hindley, president; Robert W. Hindley, vice president; and T. P. Luker, secretary and treasurer.
 On the 29th of August, 1902, F. C. Bailey purchased stock to the amount of two thousand dollars and on the 9th of April, 1903, the Hindleys and Mr. Bailey sold out to F. G. and John Hassold and Ollie Luker.
 At that time the Hassolds put twenty-six hundred dollars more in the business … Read more

-Racine Manufacturing Company
+Racine Shoe Manufacturing Company